Design Innovation: Scenic

 Students will learn the technical components of breaking down a script and the art of collaboration with directors while gaining hands-on experience such as model-building, perspective drawing, and scale measurement as a means of realizing a design.
 Beyond the classroom, students will attend guest workshops that will cover portfolio and career preparation.

-The program is designed for artists and students who seek additional discipline and training required for participation in a university theater program or a career in the entertainment industry.
-Participation in this institute is open to pre-college students.
+The Theater Laboratory Intensives are designed for artists and students who seek additional discipline and training required for participation in a university theater program or a career in the entertainment industry.
+Participation in this institute is open to pre-college (14 years and older) students.

 As a commuter, housing contracts are not available through UCLA Housing Department, however, the UCLA Summer Hostel that is located on the residence hill provides housing options for all registered UCLA Summer Sessions students who are 18 years of age or older.
 For those who will not securing housing on campus, it is expected that students who fall into this category will commute to class daily.